stefankreitmayer/x5_pres2_2018_april/PITCHME.md

 Hypotheses:
 * A teacher can use the interface as if they were a student, in order to find, compare, evaluate, and collect OERs.
 * The resulting collection of OERs will be a well-sequenced list of useful, high-quality teaching materials.
-* No additional features are required.
+* No additional GUI features are required.

 #HSLIDE